return42/sphkerneldoc/doc/books/kernel-locking/Examples.rst

 easy, since we copy the data for the user, and never let them access the objects directly.

-There is a slight (and common) optimization here: in ``cache_add`` we set up the fields of the object before grabbing the lock.
+There is a slight (and common) optimization here: in :c:func:`cache_add()` we set up the fields of the object before grabbing the lock.
 This is safe, as no-one else can access it until we put it in cache.

 .. _examples-interrupt: